Home Info African Bush Elephant

 Behavior :

-The matriarch of the herd is responsible for finding water for everyone and makes the route which everyone will take.
+The herd’s matriarch is in charge of locating water sources and determining the route for the entire group.
 When another female gives birth, everyone lends encouragement and welcomes them into the herd by touching the trunk at birth and when an older elephant has died the herd will stay with the dead body for a considerable amount of time to pay homage.